8 Effective Ways to Discipline Children

 Effective Ways to Discipline Children

 One of the best ways to prevent bad behaviour is to establish expectations and boundaries for your child from an early age.
-This means letting them know what is expected of them in different situations and setting limits on their actions.
-For example, you could tell your child not to leave the house without asking or that they can’t go over to their friend’s house unless someone accompanies them there.
+This means letting them know what is expected of them in different situations and limiting their actions.
+For example, you could tell your child not to leave the house without asking or that they can’t go to their friend’s house unless someone accompanies them.

 Here is a list of some common expectations and boundaries: